lpatmo/cb/README.md

 1. Recognize "active users" and give people a spot where they can write down what they're currently working on so that they can schedule ad-hoc study sessions spontaneously. [https://github.com/lpatmo/cb/issues/49](https://github.com/lpatmo/cb/issues/49)

-2. Create a "leaders" page that features a leaderboard of the top hangout organizers.
+2. Lift up all the "in progress" events.

 3. Create a "resources" page where users can submit links to tutorials or resources that they recommend.
 Also would be great if others could upvote and comment on the links.

-4. Give titles to each category.
-Maybe recognize it inside the "Schedule a {{category}} study session" button.

 ###Non-priority issues (for now):
-1. Add a class "active" to the menu tab label when the users is on that tab's page.
-DISCUSS HERE: https://github.com/lpatmo/cb/issues/21
-2. BONUS: Allow users to award each other karma points for being helpful during hangouts. :) Also, create a page with a leaderboard of users listing karma points.
+1. BONUS: Allow users to award each other karma points for being helpful during hangouts. :) Also, create a page with a leaderboard of users listing karma points.
 DISCUSS HERE: https://github.com/lpatmo/cb/issues/25
-3. Maybe use an alternative to Google Hangouts?
+2. Maybe use an alternative to Google Hangouts?
 DISCUSS HERE: https://github.com/lpatmo/cb/issues/27

 ###Closed Issues
 ~~
+1. Add a class "active" to the menu tab label when the users is on that tab's page.
+DISCUSS HERE: https://github.com/lpatmo/cb/issues/21
+4. Give titles to each category.
+Maybe recognize it inside the "Schedule a {{category}} study session" button.
+2. Create a "leaders" page that features a leaderboard of the top hangout organizers.
 3. Add support for select option for hangout rooms in form (DONE!)
 2. Differentiate between "previous hangouts" and "upcoming hangouts."
 DISCUSS HERE:  https://github.com/lpatmo/cb/issues/17 (DONE!)
 4. Redesign home page so there's not so much text, and put up a NUMBER: "165 running partners for learning code..."
 (DONE!)